IP Address Formats: Decimal, Binary, Hex, and How to Convert

 Where Hex Shows Up

-- Packet captures: Tools like Wireshark display raw packet data in hexadecimal.
+• Packet captures.
+Tools like Wireshark display raw packet data in hexadecimal.
 If you are analyzing network traffic, you are reading hex.

-2001:0db8:85a3::8a2e:0370:7334).
+• IPv6 addresses.
+The entire IPv6 address format is hexadecimal (for example, 2001:0db8:85a3::8a2e:0370:7334).
 Understanding hex in IPv4 gives you a head start.
-Our IPv4 vs. IPv6 comparison covers the differences between both protocols. - MAC addresses: Written in hex (e.g.,
+Our IPv4 vs. IPv6 comparison covers the differences between both protocols.

 Integer (32-bit) Format